12 Geographical Segmentation with Spatially Constrained Clustering Techniques

 The code chunks below installs and launches these R packages into R environment.

-pacman::p_load(rgdal, spdep, tmap, sf, ClustGeo,
+pacman::p_load(spdep, tmap, sf, ClustGeo,

 ggpubr, cluster, factoextra, NbClust,